 Consequently, we will be conducting hereafter an analysis of the legal qualification of crypto-currencies and their handling within insolvency proceedings, through practical situations arising in French insolvency law.

 1. The legal qualification of crypto-currencies and its consequences

 —-1.1 Crypto-currency, an available asset pursuant to Book VI of French Commercial Code?

 The concept of “cash-flow insolvency” is the cornerstone of French insolvency law.
 This key issue is used as a barometer to evaluate the severity level of financial difficulties encountered by a company and determines the appropriate procedure that should be opened for such company.5

 From a legal point of view, a cash-flow insolvent company is a company which is “unable to meet its debts as they fall due with its available assets“6.
 Detecting a cash-flow insolvency therefore requires an isolated and precise evaluation of the available assets of the company facing financial difficulties.

 In this context, should crypto-currencies held by a company facing financial difficulties be apprehended as available assets?

-Company’s “available assets” include (i) all liquidity and (ii) assets immediately to be disposed of, i.e. any asset that can be easily and quickly converted into monies, such as due commercial bills and publicly-listed securities.
-In practice, crypto-currencies, like listed securities, have a “store-of-value” function and can be immediately converted into monies following their sale at market price on dedicated trading platforms.
-They may also be resold on so-called escrow platforms, which directly connect purchasers and sellers.
+Company’s “available assets” include (i) all liquidity7 and (ii) assets immediately to be disposed of, i.e. any asset that can be easily and quickly converted into monies, such as due commercial bills and publicly-listed securities.
+In practice, crypto-currencies, like listed securities, have a “store-of-value” function and can be immediately converted into monies following their sale at market price on dedicated trading platforms8.
+They may also be resold on so-called escrow platforms9, which directly connect purchasers and sellers.